France: The Sacré-Coeur, Audincourt

 by Albert Hengelaar

-In the 1930’s the French Dominican Marie-Alain Couturier was enabled by his order to devote himself to new art in the Catholic church.
+In the 1930’s the French Dominican friar and Catholic priest Marie-Alain Couturier was enabled by his order to devote himself to new art in the Catholic church.
 The enthusiastic clergyman was annoyed at the superficial art and church architecture of the 19th and 20th centuries.
 He looked back with longing to the élan of the time of the great cathedrals.
-His approach was to call in well-known artists and architects to participate in the building of new churches and to also involve the local community.
+His approach was to summon well-known artists and architects to participate in the building of new churches and to also involve the local community.

 Perhaps it is not ideal when those of different beliefs receive commissions for art in the church, yet the results of their labour show time and again that this is a worthy option, especially when artists of faith do not want to work under the authority of the church anymore or simply do not know how to go about doing this in a way that is contemporary.
 In the same way, Solomon had involved artisans from a foreign country in the building of the temple (2 Chronicles 2).